-Meditation is an effective way to clear the mind and put your worries in context.
-There are free guided meditation videos to listen to on YouTube, or you may find that an ASMR video triggers more pleasant sensations and helps you fall asleep without incident.
+Meditation is an effective way to clear the mind and ease anxiety.
+There are free guided meditation videos to listen to on YouTube or through apps like HeadSpace and Insight Timer.
+If you prefer something unique, ASMR (Autonomous Sensory Meridian Response) videos could trigger pleasant sensations and help you fall asleep without incident.

 If these weird feelings and head shocks are a nightly occurrence and they’re affecting your ability to sleep, talk with your physician.
 There could be an underlying problem, or you may need to resume taking medication if you’ve recently stopped a prescription.
-You may need to work with a psychiatrist if you have a chemical disorder, or your primary care physician could be the best place to start for more general questions.
+Working with a licensed psychiatrist if you have a chemical disorder, or your primary care physician, could be the best place to start for more general questions.

 - “Central Sleep Apnea”, Mayo Clinic, Mayo Foundation for Medical Education and Research, June 25, 2019

 - “Why Do I Feel Like I’m Falling or Twitching As I’m Falling Asleep?”
 Health Essentials from Cleveland Clinic, September 24, 2020